ephemeraHQ/gated-group/README.md

 ## Get the `groupId`

-After creating the group you can ping this bot with "/id" and it will log the id of the current group
+After creating the group you can send a command to the bot and it will log the id of the current group

+Command:

 ```bash
 /groupid